devleaks/cockpitdecks/README.md

 ## Libhidapi

-There must ba a HIDAPI library on your system.
+There must be a HIDAPI library on your system, Elgato Streamdeck python package requires it.

 On MacOS, use